10 Tips for Present and Future Undergraduate Students in Nigeria

 are wishing.

-In an assessment of reading culture among students in Nigerian tertiary institution, it is said that 60% of students read prescribed textbooks only during examination period; that browsing and watching television have taken most of students’ time for reading, and that only 21% of students buy novels and self-help books to read for knowledge and pleasure.
-This isn’t a surprising statistics; it could be worse.
+In an assessment of reading culture among students in Nigerian tertiary institutions, it is said that 60% of students read prescribed textbooks only during the examination period; that browsing and watching television have taken most of the students’ time for reading, and that only 21% of students buy novels and self-help books to read for knowledge and pleasure.
+This isn’t a surprising statistic; it could be worse.
 Do a random questionnaire yourself; ask a few students the last time they read a book other than their course textbooks.
 There is indeed a steep decline rate in the reading culture among students in the tertiary institution.
-Other activities like partying, watching Television, playing video games, ‘aimlessly’ browsing the internet, being a die-hard Chelsea fan; which are supposed to be secondary are taking over most of the students’ time.
-The best most of such students would do when things don’t go as wished is find redemption in blaming the government and the Nigerian Society for their demise.
-This is where most current graduates began their plan for frustration after school.
-They thought it’s all about the certificate.
+Other activities like partying, watching Television, playing video games, ‘aimlessly’ browsing the internet, and being a die-hard Chelsea fan; which are supposed to be secondary are taking over most of the students’ time.
+The best most such students would do when things don’t go as wished is find redemption in blaming the government and the Nigerian Society for their demise.
+This is where most current graduates begin their plan for frustration after school.
+They thought it was all about the certificate.
 Don’t make that mistake.
-During your four or five year’s period of study, there are series of holidays and breaks in between.
-Devote this time into learning a new skill; Computer programming, web design, Java, Oracle, digital photography, video editing, sewing, fish/poultry/snail farming etc. Read how-to books, attend Language schools teaching foreign languages like French, Spanish, and Chinese.
+During your four or five-year period of study, there are a series of holidays and breaks in between.
+Devote this time to learning a new skill; Computer programming, web design, Java, Oracle, digital photography, video editing, sewing, fish/poultry/snail farming, etc. Read how-to books, and attend Language schools teaching foreign languages like French, Spanish, and Chinese.
 The internet has made it easier for one to learn and know about anything at little or no cost.
-My source of income today is totally based on the self education I gained on the internet.
+My source of income today is based on the self-education I gained on the Internet.
 I wasn’t fortunate to have somebody telling me some of the things you are reading on this page.

 So I spent my years in school learning a course I was not interested in and not seriously learning an extra skill.
 The effect was evident after my graduation.
-While in school, I read books on self development and the likes but that wasn’t enough.
-You need more that theoretical books.
-Go practical, look for something that has the possibility of working out and give it your best shot, while still minding your school work.
+While in school, I read books on self-development and the like but that wasn’t enough.
+You need more than theoretical books.
+Go practical, look for something that has the possibility of working out, and give it your best shot, while still minding your school work.
 Time shouldn’t be the problem because as students we spend a lot of our time doing unproductive things already.
-Luckily for me it’s never late to start.
+Luckily for me, it’s never too late to start.
 I started learning about the internet and how to use it to do business and make a living.
-I read both free and paid materials, some useful, others worthless.
 I made a lot of mistakes on trial and error without a guide.
-Today I’m making a fairly good living online and offline with my initial start up originating from the internet.
+Today I’m making a fairly good living online and offline with my initial start-up originating from the internet.
 I now devote my time to learning new things and helping people.
-There’s no short cut, you need to start equipping yourself now.
+There’s no shortcut, you need to start equipping yourself now.
 By sitting and reading this article, you are already taking a positive step; one that very few take.
-The importance of good reading culture cannot be over-emphasized.
+The importance of a good reading culture cannot be over-emphasized.
 It enhances the chances of success at school and beyond.
-Reading is not just for school but mainly for life time growth.
-Reading to pass your exams is a good thing.
+Reading is not just for school but mainly for lifetime growth.
 Reading to self-develop is a better thing.

 6. Take more Actions and Worry less

 One silly mistake we make as students is spending most time worrying about our grades.
 “Oh, each time I remember that carry-over my heart skips”.
-“Oh how am I going to pass this lecturers course”?
-You end up getting programmed in worrying and wasting your energy rather than taking action to make sure whatever you fear never happens.
-I can vividly remember a number of students who found themselves involved in academic related problems that seem almost impossible to overcome.
+“Oh, how am I going to pass this lecturer’s course”?
+You end up getting programmed to worry and wasting your energy rather than taking action to make sure whatever you fear never happens.
+I can vividly remember several students who found themselves involved in academic-related problems that seemed almost impossible to overcome.
 Today they are somewhere living their lives.
 One way or the other the problems were solved.
 Whatever problems you encounter in your school days, there’ll always be a way out.
-Someday, the problem will be solved and it wouldn’t kill you.
+Someday, the problem will be solved and it won’t kill you.
 You just have to try as much as you can to work towards a solution rather than spend your days in misery.
 If you so fear carry over, read to avoid them.
-If you already have a carry over, you can’t change that can you?
-Except your scores was wrongly graded and you want justice, a carry-over is not the end of your career.
-Even after you have done your best, stuffs happen in campus and you don’t meet your goal.
-You may encounter lousy lecturers, fall sick during a test or exam or just have a not-so-nice week.
+If you already have a carryover, you can’t change that can you?
+Except your scores were wrongly graded and you want justice, a carry-over is not the end of your career.
+Even after you have done your best, stuffs happen on campus and you don’t meet your goal.
+You may encounter lousy lecturers, fall sick during a test or exam, or just have a not-so-nice week.
 Think of managing the situation as a great college experience.
-In the mist of the situation, imagine what it’ll be like to tell stories of how you triumphed over that sexist lecturer, or how you overcame extra unit loads from carry-overs.
-Sometimes you win, other times you learn.
+Amid the situation, imagine what it’ll be like to tell stories of how you triumphed over that sexist lecturer, or how you overcame extra unit loads from carry-overs.
+Sometimes you win, and other times you learn.
 That’s just the way it is, even in the outside world after school.
-The point is, take more actions to solve your school problems than worry.
+The point is, to take more actions to solve your school problems than worry.
 Think of it as one of those things.

 7. Don’t get caught in the System